Search: 292 results

 But I will rescue you when it happens.
 I, the Lord, affirm it!
 You will not be handed over to those whom you fear.

-On the second day after he had killed Gedaliah, when no one knew yet,
+Now on the second day after he had put Gedaliah to death, when no one had knowledge of it,

-But when Johanan the son of Kareah, and all the captains of the forces that were with him, heard of all the evil that Ishmael the son of Nethaniah had done,
+But when Johanan the son of Kareah and all the commanders of the forces that were with him heard of the murderous behavior of Ishmael the son of Nethaniah,

 So all the people that Ishmael had carried away from Mizphah, were brought again.
 And when they returned, they came to Johanan the son of Kareah.